 The Therapy Relationship in Psychodynamic Therapy versus CBT

-A therapy relationship is more than an "alliance"
+A good therapy relationship is more than warm feelings

 Posted Mar 18, 2015

-Our earliest attachments form the templates for our subsequent relationships.
-As a result, we repeat patterns in our relationships throughout our lives.
-Because they are present from the beginning, these patterns may be as invisible to us as water to a fish.
-Yet they shape our destinies.
+Our earliest attachments provide the templates for our subsequent relationships.
+As a result, we repeat relationship patterns throughout our lives.
+Because they are present from the beginning, these patterns can be as invisible to us as water to a fish.

 Therapy is a relationship, and patients bring their templates and patterns into it.
 As therapists, we enter the gravitational field of patients’ problematic relationship patterns, experiencing and participating in them.
 Through recognizing our own unavoidable participation in these patterns, we can help our patients understand and rework them.